Want to be prepared for anything like your grandparents were? Check out "Making the Best of Basics" and learn how to be ready.

 My Issues with Low-Fat Dairy

-UPDATE: Boo hiss to old sources.
-I have emails from two milk companies and a professor at Michigan State assuring me that powdered milk is no longer added to skim or low-fat milk.
-It used to be industry standard, but hasn’t been for decades.
-No reason to fear low-fat milk, except that it’s not a healthy food, or at least not as healthy at full-fat milk.
+It used to be an industry standard to add powdered nonfat milk to reduced fat and skim milk, and I have emails from two milk companies and a professor at Michigan State assuring me that powdered milk is no longer added to skim or low-fat milk.

 What’s Wrong with Powdered Milk?